GreatLakesEnergy/relay-board-firmware/README.md

 Note: RFM69Pi can not be powered by 5v, it uses 3.3V

 5V Relay board that we are using trigger the relays when it gets 0V.
-It uses PNP trasnistors as switch.
+It uses PNP transistors as switch.